-REF RISK (IF-THEN) BACKGROUND CAUSE-EFFECT Likelihood Impact Inherent Risk Rating MITIGATION/ CURRENT CONTROLS Likelihood Impact Residual Risk Rating FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETI ON REVIEW DATE Risk No 3 Financial Resilience Covid-19 The Council has had a strong Balance Sheet for several years with a high level of unallocated Reserves.
-However, the impact of Covid-19 (including longlasting, or permanent legacy issues) has added to a recent downward trajectory in available reserves, as the Council's income - although rising - is struggling to keep pace with the growth in expenditure.
-Qualis Income Securing planned income returns from the LATCO initiative is vital to maintaining financial self-sufficiency and minimising expenditure reductions Efficiency Savings The medium-term financial outlook means that setting a balanced budget for 2022/23 is a challenging process, with the realisation of cashable efficiencies an overwhelming priority; and Financial Control Tighter financial control is essential in the more challenging financial environment that lies ahead.
-Balanced budget now set for 2021/22 but includes use of £1.350 million from general reserves.
-Late audit adjustments to 2019/20 resulted in one-off call on reserves (mostly triggered by legacy issues from previous financial years).
-Cabinet considered the draft budget for 2022/23 at their 6th December 2021 meeting.
-They also approved the updated Medium Term Financial Plan although the government's settlement agreement had yet to be published.
-Slippage in timetabled income and benefits from Qualis (although positive progress being made).
-Emerging HRA Business Plan reflected in updated MTFP in October 2021.
-Initial position appears sustainable and should deliver Housing Development Programme, whilst enabling the maintenance of stock.
+REF RISK (IF-THEN) BACKGROUND CAUSE-EFFECT Likelihood Impact Inherent Risk Rating MITIGATION/ CURRENT CONTROLS Likelihood Impact Residual Risk Rating FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETI ON REVIEW DATE Risk No 3 Financial Resilience General Fund Reserves The Council has had a strong Balance Sheet for several years with, prima facie, a high level of unallocated Reserves.
+However, late audit adjustments to the 2029/20 Statement of Accounts resulted in a reduction in General Fund balances, which is adding to a recent general downward trajectory in available reserves, as the Council's income - although rising - is struggling to keep pace with the growth in expenditure.
+Qualis Income Securing planned income returns from the LATCO initiative is vital to maintaining financial self- sufficiency and minimising expenditure reductions Efficiency Savings A balanced budget for 2022/23 has been achieved, but the Medium- Term Financial Plan (@ February 2022) reveals significant budget deficits from 2023/24 onwards, meaning that the realisation of cashable efficiencies is an overwhelming priority; and Financial Control Although step change improvements in financial control have been made in 2020/21 and 2021/22, more remains to be done given the challenging financial environment that lies ahead.
+Balanced budget now set for 2022/23 without the need to call on general reserves, although there are some notable risks including inflation and potential slippage in the timetable for drawdown of Qualis loans.
+Emerging intelligence (based on October to December 2021 performance) identifies Council Tax collection as an emerging problem.
+Although an anticipated decline in 2021/22 did not materialise (which improves the Collection Fund position), strong performance in Quarter 2 2021/22 has not been maintained, which threatens assumed income returns from the Council Tax Sharing Agreement (CTSA).
+Emerging HRA Business Plan now reflected in (generally stronger all round) HRA budget for 2022/23 and updated MTFP.
+Long-term HRA position appears sustainable and should deliver Housing Development Programme, whilst enabling the maintenance of stock.
 Caveat exists re lack of independent Stock Condition data (survey underway).
-Corporate financial planning, management and reporting processes in transition following significant upheaval during 2019/20, although improving strongly in most areas (Statement of Accounts still high priority).
-CIPFA Financial Management Code effective from 1 April 2021: step change improvement required to achieve compliance.
-VERY HIGH MAJOR A1 Covid-19 Immediate pressure now receding in 2021/22.
-Medium/Long Term financial impacts being managed through updated MTFP (@ December 2021).
-Qualis Council's interests directly overseen and managed by Section 151 Officer with tailored support from specialist professional advisors Efficiency Savings Potential for cashable efficiency savings for 2022/23 now being vigorously pursued with full Leadership Team support.
+Financial planning, management and reporting processes improving strongly in most areas (Accounts still high priority).
+CIPFA Financial Management Code effective from 1 April 2021: step change improvement required.
+VERY HIGH MAJOR A1 Covid-19 Transient problems created by pandemic almost fully receded.
+Legacy issues likely to be confined to Car Parking and possibly Waste Management (through the cost implications of greater waste generation); impacts now integrated into core Financial Planning process.
+Qualis Council's interests directly overseen and managed by Section 151 Officer with tailored support from specialist professional advisors Efficiency Savings Potential for medium-term cashable efficiency savings now being pursued with Leadership Team support.
 Financial Control Process improvements being rolled out by Deputy S151.
-Interim support for Finance Team to address temporary capacity shortages; Phases 1 and 2 recruitment process for new Finance team complete (August 2021).
-This includes the permanent recruitment of HRA expertise.
-HIGH MAJOR C1 Complete transformation of Corporate Finance function, in the short-term focussing on strengthening professional capacity and rolling out high priority development areas such as Business Partnering.
-Complete second iteration of emerging HRA Business Plan and roll out results for 2022/23 based on up-to-date Stock Condition data.
-Ensure cashable efficiencies are given the highest priority in preparing the 2022/23 budget.
+Interim support for Finance Team to address temporary capacity shortages now receding; Phases 1 and 2 recruitment process for new Finance team complete (@ August 2021).
+Phase 3 (final phase) recruitment almost complete (@ February 2022).
+Cultural change process (corporately) still a priority as wider acceptance and buy in required to effectively tackle the 'expenditure equation'. нен MAJOR C1 Complete transformation of Corporate Finance function, focussing especially on the under-developed Accounting, Systems and Treasury functions as well as further rolling out high priority development areas such as Business Partnering.
+Complete second iteration of emerging HRA Business Plan and roll out results for 2023/24 based on up-to-date Stock Condition data.
+Ensure medium-term cashable efficiencies are given the highest priority in 2022/23.
 In the medium-term, continue cultural change process and address current deficit in efficiency and effectiveness.
 Strategic Director & 151 Officer Monthly